-WebPT conducted an industry-wide survey and collected more than 5,200 responses from rehab therapy professionals.
+WebPT conducted an industry-wide survey of the rehab therapy profession.

-The majority of our survey-takers fell into the small-to-medium-size business bucket—and have only one location.
+The majority of our survey-takers fell into the small-to-medium-size business bucket.

 Private practice acquisition can be a highly lucrative investment.